senwmn/ezPopup/README.md

 ### ezPopup
-My first JavaScript plugin made for helping you make quick page pop-ups and modals.
+Create quick page pop-ups and modals with little to none js knowledge